My two step system to overcome your trigger food

 Starting today, I want all of us to pick to pick our conscious indulgences.
 Pick something that you’ll look forward to each day, and eat it daily for a week.
 Note your hunger, cravings, and food obsession level.
 Using this simple strategy will keeps us from over-indulging or binge eating when we’re around foods we enjoy.
 Real talk, I used to not be able to keep almond butter in the house.
 Then, I started having a small spoonful every day.
 Over time, this daily indulgence made almond butter way less stressful for me.
 I knew I could have just a little bit, whenever I wanted.

-If you want to learn exactly how I’ve conquered my trigger foods and gotten 1000x more consistent, check out my #ConsistentNutrition Cheatsheet.
-I’m breaking down two of my best nutrition strategies to help us get more consistent without stressing about it.
+If you want to learn exactly how I’ve conquered my trigger foods and gotten 1000x more consistent, check out my free guide to implement #MyConsciousIndulgence – THE tool that’s helped me stop binging.
 Grab all the details and get your copy here.